pingcap/docs-cn/ticdc/ticdc-overview.md

 - Databases compatible with MySQL protocol.
 The sink component provides the final consistency support.
 - Kafka based on the TiCDC Open Protocol.
 The sink component ensures the row-level order, final consistency or strict transactional consistency.
+- `cdclog` (experimental): Files written on the local filesystem or on the Amazon S3-compatible storage.
+- Apache Pulsar (experimental)

 ### Ensure replication order and consistency